LeoPag/ProbPy-Probabilty-Riddles-and-Puzzles/King's Arthur Round Table/README.md

 # King's Arthur Round Table
 Angelo and Leonardo have been invited to King’s Arthur Round Table in Camelot Castle.
-Arthur asks them to use its sword (the legendary Sword in the Stone indeed) to draw two chords across the table.
+Arthur asks them to use his sword (the legendary Sword in the Stone indeed) to draw two chords across the table.

 **What is the probability that these two chords intercept each other?**